mozilla-mobile/mozilla-vpn-client/docs/Building/index.md

 Running `git clean -xfdi .` from the root of the folder provides you an interactive space where you can review everything that's going to be deleted.
 You may want to exclude `.vscode` or `.env` that you've set-up just the way you like.

 ## did you activate your conda environment
-You'll need to run `conda activate vpn` every time you open a new terminal.
+You'll need to run `conda activate vpn` (or `vpn-android` for Android) every time you open a new terminal.
 If you forget and then run cmake the build can get confused / stuck. `git clean`, make sure conda environment is activated, try again.

 ## ask for help
 We are on a mission to make building easy.
 If you've tried the above two steps, don't get stuck ask for help.